Colombian Open

 The Colombian Open, or Abierto de Colombia, is a golf tournament on the Colombian Tour and PGA Tour Latinoamérica that was first played in 1945.
-It has also on occasion been an event on the Tour de las Americas.
+It has also on occasion been an event on the Tour de las Américas.

 In 2001, Camilo Villegas won a record fifth consecutive amateur prize, at the same time becoming only the second amateur to take the overall title.